20 Snack Ideas for Healthy Eating On-the-Go

-An apple, orange or a banana are the perfect healthy on-the-go snack since they don’t need to be refrigerated.
-Grapes, cherry tomatoes, miniature bell peppers and sugar snap peas don’t require peeling and will be OK without refrigeration for a few hours.
+We all know that an apple, orange or banana is the perfect healthy on-the-go snack since they don’t need to be refrigerated.
+While grapes, cherry tomatoes, miniature bell peppers and sugar snap peas don’t require peeling and will be OK without refrigeration for a few hours.

-Instead of buying fruit leather, make your own!
-Fruit leather is a perfect way to use up that bushel of peaches or that excess fruit you bought at the farmers market because it looked so appealing.
-This How to Make Fruit Leather recipe is so simple and versatile — you can use peaches, pears, apples, grapes, plums, berries or apricots.
-For a fruit snack that contains some protein, try these vegan Spiced Almond-Date Bites from Whole Foods Market.
+You can also go for some easy dried fruit, like this F.N.
+Sharp recipe for oven-dried strawberries, or you try making your own fruit leather, which is a perfect way to use up that bushel of peaches or excess fruit you bought at the farmers market because it looked so appealing.
+This fruit leather recipe is so simple and versatile — you can use peaches, pears, apples, grapes, plums, berries or apricots.

 Last-Minute Healthy Snack Options